 A deposit of calcium, for example, can impact pressure and quality, while a deposit of limestone can make a mess in your bathroom and ruin taps and shower heads.

-Because these filters often double as softeners, you'll remove minerals out of your H20 supply as well.
+Because these filters often double as softeners, you'll remove minerals from your H20 supply as well.
 Your softened H20 will not only be free from issues associated with hard water, but it will also taste more pleasant!

 The risk of contaminants in unfiltered water is something every household must face.
-However, you can protect yourself and your family by purchasing a filter for your entire house.
-These systems are guaranteed to protect you from harmful diseases, decrease skin and hair health conditions, and make your water taste so much better!
+However, you can protect yourself and your family by purchasing a quality water filter for your home.
+These systems can help protect you from water contamination.